Twin actor twin delayed deep deterministic policy gradient (TATD3) learning for batch process control: TATD3 - the methodology

-We propose to use a concept similar to that of transfer learning \cite{torrey2010transfer} to adapt the trained actor and the critic networks from offline learning step in the online learning stage, enabling a warm startup.
-This is expected to reduce the number of episodes required by the agent in the online stage to achieve convergence, making it suitable to apply in real-time.
-The online learning starts with the trained actor and critic model and data obtained during the offline learning stage serves as the historical data for the agent in online learning.
+Figure \ref{fig:Schematic} shows the schematic of the framework of the TATD3 based controller for the control of batch processes.
+The online learning starts with the trained actor and critic models, and data obtained during the offline learning stage serves as the historical data for the agent in online learning.
 The historical data contains tuples of state ($s$), action ($a$), reward ($r$), next state ($s'$) which is used as the replay memory.
-When TD3 agent works in a closed-loop fashion, the actor model receives the initial state, $s$ from the plant and outputs the action, $a$.
-This action is then injected into the plant, which then reaches a new state, $s'$ and outputs the reward, $r$ for taking the selected action.
-We get a transition tuple, and we add it in the experience replay memory ($E2$).
-Training of the actor and the critic networks happens as per TD3 algorithm steps.
-After the training happens, the actor-network outputs the action $a'$ for the new state $s'$, which is again injected into the plant.
+When the TATD3 agent works in a closed-loop fashion, the two actor networks receive the initial state, $s$, from the plant and outputs the action, $a$.
+This action is then injected into the plant, which then reaches a new state, $s'$ and outputs the reward, $r$, for taking the selected action.
+We get a transition tuple, add it to the experience replay memory ($E2$).
+A batch of transition tuple, ($s$,$a$,$r$,$s'$) is randomly sampled from the experience replay memory.
+The state $s'$ is given to the target actor-networks which outputs the target action $\tilde{a}$.
+This target action and the state $s'$ are passed to the target critic networks to estimate the target Q-values.
+The final target value (TV) is the sum of the experience reward $r$, and the minimum discounted future reward from the critic networks.
+The critic networks take the state $s$ and action, $a$, from the sampled batch of data ('$i$' in Fig. \ref{fig:Schematic}) and compute the current Q-values.
+The TV and the current Q- value is used to compute the loss, which is then used to update the critic networks.
+To update the actor-networks a new random batch of data is sampled from the experience replay memory($E2$) for each actor ( $ii,~ iii$ in Fig. \ref{fig:Schematic}).
+Loss is calculated for each actor, and both the actor-networks are updated based on deterministic policy gradient (DPG).
+Finally, the target network of both the critic and actor gets updated based on Polyak averaging.
+After the training, the actor-network outputs the action $a'$ for the new state $s'$, which is again injected into the plant.
 These steps take place in an iterative fashion until the first batch run $(b_i)$ completes.
 The updated model obtained for the $b_i$ batch is used for the initialisation of networks at the start time $(t_{start})$ of the $b_{i+1}$ batch run.
-The whole process repeats for multiple batch runs.
+The whole process repeats for multiple batches runs.
 In this way, the agent is able to learn from the environment and thus achieve convergence.
-Figure \ref{fig:Schematic} shows the schematic of the framework of the TD3 based controller for the control of batch transesterification process.
-The following subsections contain elaborate discussions on the reward selection procedure, offline learning, and online learning for batch transesterification process.
+The detailed steps of the TATD3 method are mentioned in the subsection \ref{sssec:TATD3stepsinvolved}.